andreapasquetto/dwm/README.md

    make && make clean install
    ```

+> This build does not block color fonts from being displayed in the status bar, but [`libxft-bgra`](https://aur.archlinux.org/packages/libxft-bgra/) is needed in order to mitigate rendering issues.

 ## Features and Patches

 - Autostart of `dwmblocks`
-- Support for color fonts
+- Support for color fonts (with `libxft-bgra`, otherwise the build will crash)
 - [actualfullscreen](https://dwm.suckless.org/patches/actualfullscreen)
 - [cyclelayouts](https://dwm.suckless.org/patches/cyclelayouts)
 - [restartsig](https://dwm.suckless.org/patches/restartsig)